David Pearce (philosopher)

 David Pearce (born April 1959) is a British transhumanist philosopher.
 He is the co-founder of the World Transhumanist Association, currently rebranded and incorporated as Humanity+.
-Pearce approaches ethical issues from a lexical negative utilitarian perspective.
+Pearce approaches ethical issues from a negative utilitarian perspective.

 Based in Brighton, England, Pearce maintains a series of websites devoted to transhumanist topics and what he calls the "hedonistic imperative", a moral obligation to work towards the abolition of suffering in all sentient life.
 His self-published internet manifesto, The Hedonistic Imperative (1995), outlines how pharmacology, genetic engineering, nanotechnology and neurosurgery could converge to eliminate all forms of unpleasant experience from human and non-human life, replacing suffering with "information-sensitive gradients of bliss".
 Pearce calls this the "abolitionist project".

 Early life and education

 Pearce grew up in Burpham, Surrey.
 His parents, grandparents and three of his great-grandparents were all vegetarian and his father was a Quaker.
 From a young age, Pearce was concerned with death and aging, and later the problem of suffering.
+He became a secular scientific rationalist around the age of 10 or 11.

 Pearce received a scholarship to study Politics, Philosophy and Economics at the University of Oxford, but never finished his degree.